 I have used 1.5mm house wire throughout to reduce heat losses which are high at the low voltage.

-This page on how diodes work may be of interest.
+How diodes work may be of interest.

 It's unfortunately not clear, but both cables from the two PVs feed into that negative terminal, and another out to the gate motor.